S.H.E: 2010–2018: Selina's injury, Blossomy and second hiatus

 Since 2014, the group entered their second hiatus.
 In 2016, they were immortalized with wax figures in Shanghai's Madame Tussands, and then on August 26, issued an extended play "Irreplaceable", and one of the songs "Irreplaceable" in the EP was commemorating for 15th anniversary of S.H.E's debut, after that held "S.H.E 15th Anniversary Exhibition" at Songshan Cultural and Creative Park in Taipei from August 26 to September 19, 2016.
 In 2017, S.H.E. returned with a full 16-cassette set of all albums (including 12 full albums and 2 compilation mini-albums) called "S.H.E's in style" on their 16th anniversary.

 As of April 2018, Ella is the vocal instructor for Produce 101 China.
 Ella’s contract has ended with the record label and announced to be not re-contracting on July 10, 2018, with plans of creating her own management company with her husband, however, the group will not disband and continue doing projects as the management will still cooperate with Ella.
 On August 30, 2018, a digital single "Seventeen" was released by S.H.E, it was commemorating for 17th anniversary of S.H.E's debut, and the single was issued by form of digital music download, after that held "S.H.E 17th Anniversary Concert" to celebrate the 17th anniversary of S.H.E's debut at Liberty Square in Taipei on September 11, 2018.
 On September 30, 2018, HIM International Music officially announce that S.H.E will no longer be managed by them.
 After ending the 17 years collaboration with HIM International Music, three of them had come up with their management agencies individually.

 2019-present: Various reunions

-In January 2019, they reunited for child philanthropic feast and made donations to the child poverty charity before Lunar New Year.
+In January 2019, they reunited for children’s charity event and made donations to the child poverty charity before Chinese New Year.
 On June 29, 2019, they reunited again for The 30th Golden Melody Awards as guests and presented awards for Best Group and Best Band.
-On September 28, 2020, they made a surprising reunion during the Taipei leg of Hebe's individual One After Another Tour.
+On September 28, 2020, they made a reunion during the Taipei leg of Hebe's individual One After Another Tour.
 On August 11, 2023, Selina and Ella as Hebe's One After Another Tour guests.
 On September 11, 2023, celebrating S.H.E 22nd anniversary through Selina's podcast (Episode 46).